Sleep Dirt: History

 In May 1976 Zappa's relationship with manager and business partner Herb Cohen ended in litigation.
 Zappa and Cohen were the co-owners of DiscReet Records, which was distributed by Warner Bros.
 Records.
 When Zappa asked for a reassignment of his contract from DiscReet to Warner in order to advance the possibility of doing special projects without Cohen's involvement, Warner agreed.
 This led to the late 1976 release of Zoot Allures on Warner.
 But Warner changed its position following legal action from Cohen and Zappa's contract was assigned back to DiscReet.

 This was one of four albums Zappa delivered to Warner in March 1977 for release on DiscReet to complete the contract.
 Zappa did not receive payment from Warner upon delivery of the tapes, which was a contract violation.
 The change of album title from Hot Rats III to Sleep Dirt was also done by Warner in violation of Zappa's contract.

 During a long legal battle the four individual albums were eventually released during 1978 and 1979 as: Zappa In New York (a two LP set), Studio Tan, Sleep Dirt and Orchestral Favorites.

 Much of the material from these four albums was also edited by Zappa into a four-LP box set called Läther.
 Zappa announced this album in a mid September 1977 interview where he described it as his "current album".
 Zappa negotiated a distribution deal with Phonogram Inc. to release Läther as the first release on the Zappa Records label.
 The album was originally scheduled for a Halloween 1977 release, but Warner claimed ownership of the material and threatened legal action, therefore preventing Zappa from releasing Läther.

 Five of the album's seven tracks were included on the shelved Läther album.
 "Flambay" and "The Ocean Is the Ultimate Solution" appeared on that album in edited versions.

-As Zappa had delivered only the tapes for Sleep Dirt to Warner Bros. the album was released in January 1979 with no musician credits.
-Warner also commissioned sleeve art by cartoonist Gary Panter, which was not approved by Zappa.
+As Zappa had delivered only the tapes for Sleep Dirt to Warner Bros., the album was released in January 1979 with no musician or songwriting credits.
+Warner also commissioned sleeve art by cartoonist Gary Panter, which Zappa did not approve.
+Zappa described the cover as "horrible" and said that Warner had re-sequenced the songs without his approval.
 The creature shown on the cover is Hedorah from the 1971 Toho film Godzilla vs. Hedorah.

 All of Zappa's DiscReet recordings were deleted when the Warner distribution agreement ended in 1982.